I am planning to graduate in spring of 2023, am I eligible?

 Is housing provided by the fellowship program?

 No. However, it is usually quite easy to find a reasonable summer sublet in Ann Arbor as many students leave Ann Arbor for spring/summer semesters and summer break.
-The program is currently exploring finding additional housing opportunities for students.

 Are international students eligible?